vitalets/lazy-model/README.md

 AngularJS directive that works like `ng-model` but accept changes only when form is submitted (and cancel changes otherwise).

 ### Why this is needed?
-AngularJS 2-way binding is awesome!
-When you change model - all views are updating instantly.
+AngularJS 2-way binding is good feature: you change model - and all views are updated instantly.
-But when dealing with forms I often need more transactional way: input something and confirm changes or reject to previous state.
-Official way to do it - is create copy of model, link it with form and write changes back to original model when form is submitted (see http://docs.angularjs.org/guide/forms).
+But when dealing with forms I often need more transactional way: input something and accept changes or decline it.
+Official way to do it requires additional code in controller: create copy of model, link it with form and write changes back to original model when form is submitted (see http://docs.angularjs.org/guide/forms).
 Being too lazy, I tried to put all that stuff into **lazy-model** directive.

 ### How to use it?